 Meetings and discussions must be approved by the CEO and are generally conducted by the CEO and CFO along with any other Director or executive who may be relevant to the discussion.
 The discussions are restricted to explanations of information already within the market or which deal with non-price sensitive information.
-These meetings are not held within a six-week blackout period in advance of the release of interim or full-year results.
+During the time between the end of the financial year or half year and the release of the results for that period, the company does not give any interviews on, or make any presentation containing, any financial information, broker estimates or forecasts with shareholders, the investment community or the media, unless the information discussed has already been disclosed to ASX.

-The company encourages shareholders to attend the company's AGM and to send in questions prior to the AGM so that they may be responded to during the meeting.
+The company encourages shareholders to attend the company's AGM and to submit questions prior to the AGM so that they may be responded to during the meeting.
 It also encourages ad hoc enquiry via email which are responded to.
 Recordings of release calls and transcripts of the meeting are made available on the company's website.

-All substantive resolutions at a meeting of security holders are decided by a poll rather than a show of hands.
+Recommendation 6.4 - A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.